A Wild Sheep Chase: Characters

-J- J is a close friend of the protagonist and the Rat.
+J: J is a close friend of the protagonist and the Rat.
 J owns three bars, which is where the protagonist and the Rat usually go to drink.
+Known in Japanese as ジェイ (Jei).

-The Ainu Youth- The Ainu Youth is from Sapporo, and he helped a group of Japanese farmers establish a new settlement that will eventually be called Junitaki Village, where the Protagonist finds the Rat and his residence.
+The Ainu Youth: The Ainu youth is from Sapporo, and he helped a group of Japanese farmers establish a new settlement that will eventually be called Junitaki Village, where the Protagonist finds the Rat and his residence.

-The Rat- The Rat is the protagonist's friend.
+The Rat: The Rat is the protagonist's friend.
 He sent two letters to the protagonist.
 It was revealed that the Rat was the last person who got possessed by the sheep.
 In order to prevent the sheep from controlling other people, the Rat committed suicide when the sheep was asleep inside of him.

-The Sheep Man- The Sheep Man showed up one day in the Rat's residence in rural Hokkaido while the Protagonist was staying in the Rat's empty home.
+The Sheep Man: The Sheep Man showed up one day in the Rat's residence in rural Hokkaido while the Protagonist was staying in the Rat's empty home.
 The Sheep Man is short and talks fast.
 He exhibits the Rat's habit of looking at his hands.
 The protagonist later exposed the Sheep Man as the Rat in disguise.

-Sheep Professor- The Sheep Professor is the Dolphin Hotel owner's father.
+Sheep Professor: The Sheep Professor is the Dolphin Hotel owner's father.
 He was very academically successful, and he was chosen to work on sheep agriculture for the Japanese army.
 However he was dismissed because of his involvement with sheep.
 The sheep professor was the first character in the story to be possessed by the special sheep.

-Dolphin Hotel Owner- The Dolphin Hotel Owner connects the protagonist to his father, the Sheep Professor, when the protagonist and his girlfriend were staying at his hotel.
+Dolphin Hotel Owner: The Dolphin Hotel Owner connects the protagonist to his father, the Sheep Professor, when the protagonist and his girlfriend were staying at his hotel.
 The Dolphin Hotel owner said he named his hotel after the dolphins from Moby Dick.